insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 So why two?
 When to use what?

-Well previously MS had multiple APIs available - Office, Azure AD, etc. MS Graph is intended to unify all of these endpoints into a single consolidated REST gateway for all of Microsoft's underlying platform APIs viz.
-Azure AD, Excel, Outlook, OneDrive, OneNote, SharePoint etc. It is not fully at par with existing APIs, but MS recommendation is to prefer MS Graph unless you need a feature which it does not have.
+Well previously MS had multiple APIs available - Office, Azure AD, etc. MS Graph is intended to unify all of these endpoints into a single REST-ful gateway for all of Microsoft's underlying platform APIs viz.
+Azure AD, Excel, Outlook, OneDrive, OneNote, SharePoint etc. It is not fully at par with existing APIs, but Microsoft's recommendation is to prefer MS Graph unless you need a feature which it does not have.

 For current and future work, prefer MS Graph over other means.